inonit/serafin/README.md

 Contains receivers for Django signals that generate logging events for any and all information that may be of interest to the researchers.

 ### System app
-Maintains a model of the Program, with the top level represented as a schedule of Parts, the path and logic of each Part as a graph of Content nodes, most of them Pages, and each Page as an ordered list of content items.
+Maintains a model of the Program, with the top level represented as a schedule of Sessions, the path and logic of each Session as a graph of Content nodes, most of them Pages, and each Page as an ordered list of content items.

 ### Plumbing app
-The administrator design of the Parts uses [jsPlumb](http://jsplumbtoolkit.com/demo/statemachine/jquery.html) and AngularJS.
+The administrator design of the Sessions uses [jsPlumb](http://jsplumbtoolkit.com/demo/statemachine/jquery.html) and AngularJS.
 We intend to redesign this for general public use, help is appreciated.

 ### Content app
 A simple content management system for snippets of Text, Media and Forms.
 Snippets of Content will likely handle how they are displayed, and in the case of Forms, save the information.